-The time limitations for the stabilising agents are specified in this Specification to ensure that the mix designed physical properties are achieved and maintained in the field.
-Where these limits are exceeded the

-Engineer shall review the density achieved at that time and approve the kind of remedial action to be taken.
+The time limitations for different stabilising agents are specified in this Specification to ensure that the mix-designed physical properties are achieved and maintained in the field.
+Where these limits are exceeded the Engineer should review the density achieved at that time and approve the kind of remedial action to be taken.

-7.2 Before Laying Commences
+7.2 Before Mixing and Laying commences